Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 Here are some features you should look for in a gateway that will help to prevent fraud from impacting your bottom line:

-* BIN Country Hotlist – BIN numbers are built into the first six digits of payment cards.
-Your gateway can use this to block payments from certain countries, and detect where payments are coming from.
+• BIN Country Hotlist – BIN numbers are built into the first six digits of payment cards.
+Your gateway can use this to detect where payments are coming from and block payments from certain countries.

 International payments

-If you want to expand your business internationally, you’ll need to be able to accept various currencies.
+If you want to expand your business internationally, you’ll need to be able to accept various local payment methods and currencies, as well as have access to local acquirers.
 If this is a goal, make sure you’re choosing a gateway that’s able to do this.
-Ideally, you’ll also want one that offers multi-language support.
+Ideally, you’ll also want one that offers multi-language support too.

 Bear in mind that fees may be higher for international payments.